The world is big enough for US and China, Yellen says as she concludes Beijing trip - KESQ

 “There is an important distinction between decoupling, on the one hand, and on the other hand, diversifying critical supply chains or taking targeted national security actions,” she said.

-Yellen said the United States would continue to take targeted actions to protect its own national security interests and that of its allies, while making sure these actions are “transparent, narrowly scoped and targeted to clear objectives.”
+She said the United States would continue to take “targeted actions” to protect its own national security interests and those of its allies, while making sure these actions are “transparent, narrowly scoped and targeted to clear objectives.”

+Following Yellen’s meeting with China’s Vice Premier He Lifeng Saturday, a report from the official Xinhua news agency appeared to suggest the Chinese side took issue with this approach.

+“China believes that generalizing national security is not conducive to normal economic and trade exchanges,” it said.
+“The Chinese side has expressed concerns about US sanctions and restrictive measures against China.”

 The-CNN-Wire